mrsmithjsk/Events-Platform/README.md

   - **Visa**: `4242 4242 4242 4242` (Any future expiry date e.g. 11/34, any CVC e.g. 123)
   - **MasterCard**: `5555 5555 5555 4444` (Any future expiry date, any CVC)
 - When testing, transactions will simulate successful payments but won’t process real funds - check the Stripe dashboard's transactions section to confirm if payments are processing.
 - Please note, one must have clicked the "Login with Google" button and have succesfully logged in to their Google account in order for the Stripe payment functionality to work properly.
+- Testing Steps:
+1. Log in to your Google account.
+2. Join a paid event, which will redirect you to the Stripe checkout.
+3. Complete the payment.
+4. You will be redirected back to the site, where an alert will confirm that you have successfully joined the event, and the "Join" button will change to "Joined."

 ## 5. Set Up Google API